 Now compare the two.
 In most cases, the best-case scenario is also the most likely one.
 Putting them both down on paper can help you think more logically about the decision you are really making and what's at stake for you and your business.

-Finally, make a plan that will ensure you minimize the risk of the worst-case happening and maximize the risk of the best-case happening and then...
+Finally, make a plan that will ensure you minimise the risk of the worst-case happening and maximise the risk of the best-case happening and then...

 Step 5: Practice and Test